-The following discussion includes seven revised risk factors ("A Weak Economy Could Result in Reduced Demand for Our Products and Services," "Disruption in Financial and Currency markets Could Have a Negative Effect on Our Business," "Our Dependence on a Limited Number of Suppliers Could Limit Our Ability to Sell Certain Products or Reduce Our Profitability," "Our Success is Heavily Dependent Upon Our Proprietary Technologies," "Changes in Testing Patterns Could Negatively Affect Our Operating Results," "Consolidation of Veterinary Hospitals Could Negatively Affect Our Business" and "Risks Associated with Doing Business Internationally Could Negatively Affect Our Operating Results") that reflect material developments subsequent to the discussion of risk factors included in our most recent Annual Report on Form 10-K. In addition, one risk factor ("Our Operations are Vulnerable to Interruption as a Result of Natural Disasters or System Failures") has been added.
+The following discussion includes nine revised risk factors ("A Weak Economy Could Result in Reduced Demand for Our Products and Services," "Disruption in Financial and Currency Markets Could Have a Negative Effect on Our Business," "Our Dependence on a Limited Number of Suppliers Could Limit Our Ability to Sell Certain Products or Reduce Our Profitability," "Our Success is Heavily Dependent Upon Our Proprietary Technologies," "Increased Competition and Technological Advances by Our Competitors Could Negatively Affect Our Operating Results," "Changes in Testing Patterns Could Negatively Affect Our Operating Results," "Consolidation of Veterinary Hospitals Could Negatively Affect Our Business," "Risks Associated with Doing Business Internationally Could Negatively Affect Our Operating Results" and "Future Operating Results Could Be Negatively Affected by the Resolution of Various Uncertain Tax Positions and by Potential Changes to Tax Incentives") that reflect material developments subsequent to the discussion of risk factors included in our most recent Annual Report on Form 10-K. In addition, one risk factor ("Our Operations are Vulnerable to Interruption as a Result of Natural Disasters or System Failures") has been added.